 To add a custom counter using gator_events_mmapped.c, follow these steps:

-- Open the gator_events_mmapped.c sample file in the editor of your choice.
+- Open the gator_events_mmapped.c example file in the editor of your choice.

 - Copy the XML from the comments section of gator_events_mmapped.c.

-Create a new XML file in the same directory as the
+Create an XML file in the same directory as the

 gatordsource code, and call it events-mmap.xml.